-In addition, your group will want to check out two of our FREE exhibits:
+In addition, while at Graceland you will want to check out two of our FREE exhibits:

 In celebration of the 45th anniversary, Graceland

 is excited to open the newly expanded "'68 Special" Exhibit!
-The new
+The expanded

 exhibit features original artifacts from this legendary televised event

 that took place on December 3, 1968, on NBC.
 See our interactive video, in addition to never-displayed-before pages

 of the script with Elvis’ handwritten notes and his outfit from the club